Daniel-Halls/NFACT/docs/index.rst

 tractography data using NMF/ICA.

 NFACT pre-processes data ready for decomposition, performs group level decomposition and output then projects back to the subject level.
-It is also able to produce qulaity control output, create spatialmaps and component loadings for further statistical testing as well as create confirguation files.
+It is also able to produce quality control output, create spatialmaps and component loadings for further statistical testing as well as create confirguation files.

 .. toctree::